turbot/steampipe-plugin-fastly/docs/index.md

 connection "fastly" {
   plugin = "fastly"

-  # api_key - The fastly API Token.
+  # api_key - The fastly API token.
 Required.
   # Get your API token from Fastly https://docs.fastly.com/en/guides/using-api-tokens
   # Can also be set with the FASTLY_API_KEY environment variable.
   # api_key = "cj9nU-sMOgUmo7FxcZ48tJsofuiVUhai"

   # service_id - Each connection represents a single service in Fastly.
-Required
+Required.
   # Can also be set with the FASTLY_SERVICE_ID environment variable.
   # service_id = "2ctACCWV5PmZGadiS7Ft5T"